loke173212/Snort-Cowrie-Intrusion-Prevention-Deception-Project/README.md

 - Created custom **Snort rules** for:
   - Dropping port scans with threshold > 15 in 60 seconds.
   - Dropping SSH brute-force attempts with > 20 login attempts in 60 seconds.
-  - Web app access rules were alert-only to avoid blocking legitimate traffic.
-- Observed Snort misclassifying web traffic due to faulty thresholds.
+- Observed Snort misclassifying traffic due to faulty thresholds.
 Solved it by tuning thresholds properly and refining rule logic.

 ### Phase 3: Cowrie Honeypot Deployment